sihensel/docs/git.md

-# How to use Git
+# Git

+## Git Commands

 Command | Meaning
 --- | ---
-git clone | clones the repo from the url git add | adds all the specified files to the local git repo git add -u | adds all _modified_ files to the local git repo git commit -m "Commit Message" | Commit the changes with a message git push | pushes the commits from the local repo to the remote repo git pull | pull all changes from the remote repo to the local repo
+git clone https://github.com/user/repo.git | clones the repo using https git clone git@github.com:user/repo..git | clones the repo using ssh git add | adds all the specified files to the local git repo git add -u | adds all _modified_ files to the local git repo git commit -m "Commit Message" | Commit the changes (a message is necessary) git push | pushes the commits from the local repo to the remote repo git pull | pull all changes from the remote repo to the local repo